opws/opws-schemata/draft/docs/passwords.md

 The URL for chaning the user's password is profiled as `password.change.url`, following the [documentation on URLs](urls.md).

 The form for chaning the user's password is profiled as `password.change.form`, following the [documentation on forms](forms.md).

+## Password errata

+Passwords may have descriptions for errata (as `password.errata`), following the [documentation on descriptions](descriptions.md).

+## Password documentation

+Profiles may have a list of URLs for pages documenting the rules around passwords (as `password.documentation`), following the [documentation on URLs](urls.md).